MSc Innovation Management and Entrepreneurship / Course details

 Recommended reading

 There is no core text for the lectures.
 All relevant readings will be posted on Blackboard or can be obtained through links via the annotated lecture slides.
-For those in need of a very quick and general introduction to sustainability, Chris Goodall’s (2012) Sustainability, published by Hodder, is useful.
-Helen Kopnina and John Blewitt’s (2018) Sustainable Business contains many helpful links to other more in-depth sources.
 The Handbook of Sustainable Innovation (2019), edited by Boons and McMeekin, captures up to date expert knowledge on different topics across the field of sustainable innovation, and will form the basis for several of our seminar sessions.
 A full list of readings to be presented and discussed during seminar sessions is available on Blackboard.
-Further supplementary readings can be obtained through links via the annotated lecture slides.
+Sustainable Business by Kopnina, Padfield and Mylan (2023) gives an overview of some key themes in relation to sustainability.

 Study hours